Graduate Studies

 503 Business Statistics for Managerial Decision–Making.
 (3) A survey of statistical methods useful for managerial decision–making.
 Topics discussed include descriptive statistics, probability and probability distributions, statistical inference, analysis of variance, regression, contingency tables, and nonparametric statistics.

 510 (cross-listed with MATH 510) Foundations of Business Analytics.
 (3) A survey of topics in calculus, applied linear algebra, probability and statistics useful for business decision making.
 The main objective is to lay the foundation required for advanced studies in applied statistics and business analytics.
-Prerequisite: Graduate standing.
+Prerequisite: STAT 276 with B or better and either MATH 133 with B or better or MATH 137 with B or better; or permission of the instructor.

 521 Advanced Data Visualization.
 (3) This course focuses on the process and methods of visualizing information for the purpose of communicating actionable findings in a decision-making context.
 Hands-on experience with software for sourcing, organizing, analyzing, comprehending, reducing and visualizing data, resulting in a clear message.
 Prerequisites: DS 421G, or permission of the instructor.